 - List the Red Flags of Trafficking in the massage industry.

 - Differentiate between labor trafficking and sex trafficking.

 - Differentiate between people smuggling and human trafficking.

-- List the resources available in Florida to provide immediate help (shelter, food, and legal counsel) to Trafficking victims.
+- List the resources available in Florida/Texas to provide immediate help (shelter, food, and legal counsel) to Trafficking victims.

 This course is presented for educational purposes only.
 It was developed and marketed specifically for massage therapists that are required to obtain continuing education hours for licensing purposes.
 The author is not giving medical, legal or other professional advice.

 This course is classified as “Cognitive” learning, meaning that there is no hands-on portion.

 We would like to thank the staff of the Polaris Project for answering our many questions and assisting us with the writing of this course.

 You can use the Icon below to quickly report suspected Human Trafficking in your area or to get help if you are a victim.